polterguy/phosphorusfive-dox/chapter-6.md

 ## Deleting stuff

-This leaves us with only one remaining concept we'll need to visit, before we can wrap up this chapter, having all four CRUD operations within our toolbelt - Which is deletion of stuff.
+This leaves us with only one remaining concept we'll need to visit, before we can wrap up this chapter, having all four CRUD operations within our toolbelt - Which is deleting stuff.

 Deletion is extremely easy.
 Simply use the **[set]** event, without a **[src]** argument.
 Considering the following.